Contents of a Release of Liability

 Generally, a waiver should include the names of the releaser and releasee, as well as a description of the nature of the liability being released.
 The document may also describe the risks the releasor is assuming.

-What is the waiver of liability form?
+What is a liability release form?

 How do you fill out a general release of liability?

-How do you write a waiver letter?
+How do you make a liability waiver legally binding?

-Does a release of liability need to be notarized?
+Is a release of liability required?

 Do I need insurance if I have a liability waiver?

 The customer also waives their right to sue your business for injuries sustained from the activity.
 Waiver of liability forms don't eliminate the risk of all lawsuits.
 A liability release form isn't a substitute for general liability insurance, and customers who have signed a waiver can still file an insurance claim. via